ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/api-types.md

 ## Toncenter APIs
 - [TON Index](https://toncenter.com/api/v3/) - Collects data from a full node into a PostgreSQL database and provides a convenient API for accessing indexed blockchain data.
-- [toncenter/v2](https://toncenter.com/) - Enables HTTP access to the TON blockchain, allowing developers to retrieve account and wallet information, llook up blocks and transactions, send messages to the blockchain, call smart contract methods, and more.
+- [toncenter/v2](https://toncenter.com/) - Enables HTTP access to TON Blockchain, allowing developers to retrieve account and wallet information, look up blocks and transactions, send messages to the blockchain, call smart contract methods, and more.

 ## Third-party APIs
-- [tonapi.io](https://docs.tonconsole.com/tonapi) - A fast indexed API that provides basic data about accounts, transactions, blocks, application-specific data about NFT, Auctions, Jettons, TON DNS, and Subscriptions.
+- [tonapi.io](https://docs.tonconsole.com/tonapi) - A fast indexed API that provides basic data about accounts, transactions, blocks, application-specific data about NFT, auctions, jettons, TON DNS, and Subscriptions.
 It also offers annotated transaction chain data.
-- [TONX API](https://docs.tonxapi.com/) - Designed for seamless DApp development, this API provides easy access to various tools and data.
+- [TONX API](https://docs.tonxapi.com/) - Designed for seamless dApp development, this API provides easy access to various tools and data.
 - [dton.io](https://dton.io/graphql/) - A GraphQL API that delivers data on accounts, transactions, and blocks, as well as application-specific data about NFT, Auctions, Jettons, and TON DNS.
 - [ton-api-v4](https://mainnet-v4.tonhubapi.com) - A lightweight API optimized for speed through aggressive CDN caching
 - [docs.nftscan.com](https://docs.nftscan.com/reference/ton/model/asset-model) - NFT APIs for the TON Blockchain.